robsaundersx/neat-starter-test/src/posts/foundation.md

 #### Example 3: Random circles in a grid

-The following example uses the two parameter version of `random()` to generate a grid of circles with randomly chosen sizes and colours.
+The following example uses the two parameter version of `random()`{.language-java} to generate a grid of circles with randomly chosen sizes and colours.

 ```java
 size(400, 400);